 It is rare for a work in the history and philosophy of science to have a villain, but this one does: the Harvard psychologist S. S. Stevens, who in 1946 propounded the following definition, which was become received wisdom (even folklore) in psychology: "Measurement is the assignment of numerals to objects or events according to rule".
 Michell hates this definition with a seething passion that comes through his very academic prose, and it is not hard to see why.
 According to this definition, social security numbers are "measurements" of people!

 The definition becomes especially horrible when combined with notions about "operational definitions", which Stevens enthusiastically embraced, and which still retain currency in psychology.
 If you buy this package of ideas, then creating a test you call a "narcissism tests" automatically measures narcissism.
 This is because (i) you're measuring something (by Stevens's definition of "measurement") and (ii) "narcissism is what you measure with a narcissism test, just like length is what you measure with a ruler" (operational definitions).
-You may then go on to correlate narcissism with the number of times someone uses a first-person singular pronoun (or, if you're really sophisticated, throw both variables into a path model), which presumes that arithmetic on narcissism scores means anything, blissfully unconcerned with whether there really is a one-dimensional variable across people which (a) your test responds to, and (b) it makes sense to say that the difference between Irene's neuroticism and Joey's is twice as great as that between Joey and Karl.
+You may then go on to correlate narcissism with the number of times someone uses a first-person singular pronoun (or, if you're really sophisticated, throw both variables into a path model), which presumes that arithmetic on narcissism scores means anything.
+You may do this blissfully unconcerned with whether there really is a one-dimensional variable across people which your test responds to, or whether it makes any sense to say that the difference between Irene's neuroticism and Joey's is twice as great as that between Joey and Karl.
 The mystery is how this appallingly bad notion became so entrenched within an academic field.

-The mystery deepens when it's made clear, as Michell is careful to do, that much better ideas about measurement are certainly available, indeed, ones which are targeted specifically at the problems of psychological measurement.
+The mystery deepens when it's made clear, as Michell is at pains to , that much better ideas about measurement are certainly available, and indeed are targeted specifically at the problems of psychological measurement.
 This was the work of Patrick Suppes, R. D. Luce and collaborators in the 1960s and 1970s, culminating in David Krantz et al.'s Foundations of Measurement.
 This alternative tradition explored questions like "what are some sets of properties which are strong enough to ensure that a variable can be represented by real numbers, with arithmetic operations being meaningful?", "what kinds of structure are necessary for representation by real numbers?", and "how can the presence of such structure be tested, without presuming any particular numerical representation?"
-This theory allows, for example, for situations where two variables can only be measured together ("conjoint measurement"), as, to pick an example not at all at random, with using scores on tests to get at both "how smart is the test-taker" and "how hard is the test".
+This theory allows, for example, for situations where two variables can only be measured together ("conjoint measurement"), as, to pick an example not at all at random, with using scores of multiple people on multiple tests to get at both "how smart is the test-taker?" and "how hard is the test?".
 In other words, this sub-field used serious mathematics to enable researchers to answer questions like "is this narcissism test really capturing a one-dimensional attribute with quantitative structure?"
-In other words, this line of work on the representational theory of measurement makes (at least some aspects of) the validity of specific forms measurement into scientific, rather than metaphysical, problems.
+That is, this line of work on the representational theory of measurement makes (at least some aspects of) the validity of specific forms measurement into scientific, rather than metaphysical, problems.
+One would then naturally expect (at least some) scientists in the relevant field, namely psychology, to address those scientific problems.
 This has conspicuously not happened.

 Thus, a propos Spearman's "two-factor" theory of intelligence, where scores on an intelligence test which is "homogeneous" for subject matter are supposed to be a sum of general ability, plus subject-matter specific ability, Michell (correctly) writes